 Successful applicants can motivate themselves

 We look for applicants who show ambition, a desire to achieve their goals and responsibility for getting things done.
 Scholars need a long-term vision for their study and career goals.

 The Manaaki New Zealand Scholarship process is very competitive.
 Every year we receive over 11,000 applications.

 Because we get a large number of applications, we can’t tell each applicant the specific reasons why they were unsuccessful.
 Please do NOT email us to ask why you were unsuccessful.
 Unfortunately, we don’t have enough human resources to answer these types of emails.

 We know that the application process requires a lot of hard work.
 We thank all applicants for their interest in a Manaaki New Zealand Scholarship.

 You may have submitted a very good application.
 We may have to decline good applications, simply because other applicants submit better applications.

-If you are unsuccessful, you may apply for a New Zealand Scholarship again next year.
+If you are unsuccessful, you may apply for a scholarship again next year.